pupilfirst/pupilfirst/docs/exporting_data.md

 To prepare a new export, visit the _Exports_ sub-menu within a course, and click the _Create a new export_ button.
 When preparing an export, you can limit the results to a select group of students by picking one or more tags that's associated with them.

 The export may take a short while to prepare, so the platform will send you an email when it's ready.
-When it's done, you can download the export as an `.ods` (OpenDocument Spreadsheet) that contains three sheets: _targets_, _students_, and _submissions_.
+When it's done, you can download the export as an `.ods` (OpenDocument Spreadsheet) file that contains three sheets: _targets_, _students_, and _submissions_.

 **Targets**\
 This sheet includes a list of all targets _live_ targets in the course, ordered by level.
 The first column, `ID` is used to identify the target in the _Submissions_ sheet.